kasa4565/Airfares-in-New-Zealand/README.md

-# New Zealand Fare Prediction
+# New Zealand Air Fare Prediction

 ## Problem
 Predict the domestic airfares of New Zealand’s airlines.